YunoHost-Apps/trivabble_ynh/doc/DESCRIPTION.md

-Trivabble is a network Scrabble® game.
+Trivabble is free a network Scrabble game.
+It is not in any way connected to Hasbro, who has the rights on the trademark Scrabble.
+Trivabble provides a board, a bag full of tiles, racks and a chat.
+People can play without registering and join each other by using the same game number.